Key moments from President Joe Biden's critical press conference

 The press convention got here off the heels of a weeklong gathering of NATO leaders in Washington, and Biden took the chance to emphasise his management on the world stage throughout a number of exchanges.

-On Russia and China, Biden stated he’s “able to cope with them now and three years from now.”
+On Russia and China, Biden mentioned he’s “able to cope with them now and three years from now.”

-Biden stated no world chief has spent extra time with Chinese language President Xi Jinping than him, and that they are going to proceed to barter.
-With regards to Russian President Vladimir Putin, Biden stated he noticed “no good cause” to talk with him now however could be ready to take action.
+Biden mentioned no world chief has spent extra time with Chinese language President Xi Jinping than him, and that they may proceed to barter.
+In the case of Russian President Vladimir Putin, Biden mentioned he noticed “no good purpose” to talk with him now however can be ready to take action.

-“There is no world chief I am not ready to cope with,” Biden stated.
+“There is no world chief I am not ready to cope with,” Biden mentioned.

 ABC Information’ Meredith Deliso and Ivan Pereira contributed to this report.